 Surrogacy is only permitted to heterosexual couples in Ukraine.
-Moreover, even if you are infected with HIV, you can still pursue surrogacy for HIV in Ukraine upon the fulfillment to certain pre-defined criterion.
+Moreover, even if you are infected with HIV, you can still pursue surrogacy for HIV in Ukraine upon the fulfillment of certain pre-defined criteria.

 Some male partners, on the other hand, are unwilling to raise genetically unique offspring.
-In the surrogacy for HIV in ukraine program for HIV-infected couples, reproductive technology involves “washing of sperm,” purify it of the virus, and then utilize it to fertilize eggs with clean spermatozoa.
+In the surrogacy for HIV in Ukraine program for HIV-infected couples, reproductive technology involves the “washing of sperm,” purifying it of the virus, and then utilizing it to fertilize eggs with clean spermatozoa.
 Currently, during surrogacy for HIV in Ukraine, there is a 100 percent assurance that the embryo will not be contaminated with a hazardous virus.

 For couples in which the virus carrier is a woman, intrauterine insemination with a healthy partner or complete in vitro fertilization are also options.
 HIV-positive women must take HAART (highly active antiretroviral therapy) during IVF treatment and during pregnancy.
 At our partner surrogacy clinics in Ukraine, pregnant women are monitored for the course of their pregnancy as well as to avoid HIV transmission from the mother to their kid.